 -

 Financial Forecasting: In finance, exponential functions are foundational for calculating compound interest, projecting investment growth, and assessing risk.
-Modern applications utilize more complex variations to account for market volatility, inflation, and varying interest rates.
+Modern applications make use of more complex variations to account for market volatility, inflation, and varying interest rates.
 Algorithmic trading strategies often rely on identifying patterns that exhibit exponential characteristics.

 -